Raneemrami/ELO2-OCD-patients-analysis/README.md

 ### 5. CATS (Total)

+the Child abuse and trauma scale has multiple subsclaes to measure types of stress, we used the total as a measure of the early life stress generally

 ![plot_5](plots/five.png)

 similarly to OCIR, we can also see that people with both anxiety and depression symptoms reached higher scores on the CATS scale (that some scores were never reached by people with anxiety symptoms only)